hantsy/angular-spring-reactive-sample/README.md

 npm run start
 ```

+Open your favorite browser, and navigate to http://localhost:4200.

 ## Contribute

-Welcome to contribute this project, you can file an issue or send a PR directly.
+Welcome to contribute this project.
+If you have some ideas do not hesitate to file an issue or send a PR directly.